What Counts as Evidence in EdTech?

 In large education systems, governments need to understand not only whether a product is popular, but also what outcomes it produces in classrooms and whether those outcomes can be replicated at scale.

+Impact evidence refers to evidence that helps demonstrate whether and how a product contributes to meaningful educational outcomes.
+Depending on the product, these outcomes may include improvements in learning, teaching practices, educator effectiveness, learner engagement, inclusion, or other intended educational objectives.
 At the same time, educational outcomes are always influenced by many factors: teachers, classroom context, curriculum, and others.
 Technology alone rarely determines the results.

 This is why it is important to understand the role a digital solution plays in the learning environment and in the learner’s experience.
 As the field of EdTech evaluation continues to evolve, we are learning from research, practitioners, governments, and solution providers.
 These insights are helping shape the upcoming EdTech for Good Framework V2.0, which aims to further strengthen how evidence of learning impact is assessed.